Start Learning Polish – The Easy Way

-It turns out that it’s not that bad after all!
-Polish can certainly be as hard or easy as any other language, but its difficulties tend to be more loudly advertised (especially by proud natives) than what is actually pretty straightforward about it.
+The Polish language can certainly be as hard or easy as any other language, but its difficulties tend to be more loudly advertised (especially by proud natives) than the things that are actually pretty straightforward about it.

-This is a widely held view by many Poles (but not all!) and few will hesitate to share this opinion with foreigners or to defend the language’s honor if someone challenges it.
-I know because I’ve been learning Polish for about fives years (I’m an American – read this article in English or watch this video in Polish for my story!).
+This is a widely held view by many Poles (but not all!) and few will hesitate to share this opinion with foreigners or to defend the language's honor if someone challenges it.
+I know because I've been learning Polish for about five years at the time I’m writing this post.

-I regularly make videos in Polish on various topics and the only video I’ve ever made that still receives thousands of views per month over a year after it was publish is the one above (called Polski NIE jest jednym z najtrudniejszych języków na świecie; English: Polish is NOT one of the hardest languages in the world).
+I regularly make videos in Polish on various topics.
+The only video I've ever made that still receives thousands of views per month over a year after it was published is called Polski NIE jest jednym z najtrudniejszych języków na świecie (Polish is NOT one of the hardest languages in the world).